mattydebie/bitwarden-rofi/README.md

 - xclip, xsel, or wl-clipboard
 - xdotool or ydotool

-Then download the script files and place it somewhere on your `$PATH` and grant it the `+x` permission.
+Then download the script files and place them somewhere on your `$PATH` and grant them the `+x` permission.

 ```bash